 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012-2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The baccalaureate degree program in nursing at Bowling Green State University is pursuing initial accreditation by the Commission on Collegiate Nursing Education.
-Applying for accreditation does not guarantee that accreditation will be granted.
+The baccalaureate degree program in nursing at Bowling Green State University is accredited by the Commission on Collegiate Nursing Education.

 Students who earn a Bachelor of Science in nursing degree will be eligible to take the NCLEX-RN exam.
 Students wishing to take the licensure examination in Ohio must abide by the following rules located at http://codes.ohio.gov/oac/4723-7.
 Students are also eligible to take the licensure exam in the state they reside following the rules outlined for that State Board of Nursing.